ssnnaruka/TensorFlow-NoughtsAndCrosses/docs/README.md

 Let's think about the way we want the model to be used ultimately: given an array of nine current board positions, return the best square to pick for our next move.

 The input will be a 1-dim array with nine elements (each -1, 0, or 1) showing the current board state from this player's perspective (as defined in the description of the CSV files for historical gameplay data, above).
 So you might feed `[0, 1, 0, -1, 1, -1, 0, 0, 0]` as a board.
 This means that the current player has its pieces in squares 1 and 4, and the opponent in squares 3 and 5.
-(Squares are numbered 0-8 from top left of the boardm running horizontally first, then the next row etc.) In this example, the best move is clearly to put our next piece (a 1) in square 7 to complete the middle vertical and win the game.
+(Squares are numbered 0-8 from top left of the board, running horizontally first, then the next row etc.) In this example, the best move is clearly to put our next piece (a 1) in square 7 to complete the middle vertical and win the game.

 So the output will just be a number such as 7 indicating the move that our model thinks we should make.